laallein/origamIM/README.md

 ### Dataset format

-The dataset is structured in two ways:
+The dataset is structured in the following way:

-(1) One annotated interpretation for one sentence per line; the interpretations of a sentence follow the order in which they were submitted by the annotators. (e.g., `train.csv`)
+One annotated interpretation for one sentence per line; the interpretations of a sentence follow the order in which they were submitted by the annotators. (e.g., `train.csv`)

 column | type | description
 --- | --- | ---